vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 Below are actions from Velero and DMP:

 **BIA Execute**
-This the existing logic in Velero.
+This is the existing logic in Velero.
 For a source PVC/PV, Velero delivers it to the corresponding BackupItemAction plugin, the plugin then takes the related actions to back it up.
 For example, the existing CSI plugin takes a CSI snapshot to the volume represented by the PVC and then returns additional items (i.e., VolumeSnapshot, VolumeSnapshotContent and VolumeSnapshotClass) for Velero to further backup.
 To support data movement, we will use BIA V2 which supports asynchronized operation management.
 Here is the Execute method from BIA V2:
 ```
 Execute(item runtime.Unstructured, backup *api.Backup) (runtime.Unstructured, []velero.ResourceIdentifier, string, []velero.ResourceIdentifier, error)